Amy Nuttall: Career

 In January 2007, Nuttall performed on BBC Radio 2's Friday Night is Music Night with an 80-piece live orchestra and in May 2007, she joined the cast of the stage revival of Boeing-Boeing at the Comedy Theatre opposite Patricia Hodge, Mark Rylance and Roger Allam.
 On 2 October 2007, Nuttall replaced Kim Medcalf in the London production of Cabaret at the Lyric Theatre, transferring directly from her role in Boeing-Boeing.
 In April 2008, Nuttall's initial six-month contract was extended until the production's closure on 21 June.
 Nuttall appeared in Hotel Babylon in 2009 as Melanie Hughes, the new hotel receptionist.

 In June and July 2010, Nuttall played one of the lead roles in the revival of the hit musical The Hired Man at the Octagon Theatre, Bolton.
 Later that year, she returned to the Octagon Theatre, Bolton to play Stella Kowalski in the Tennessee Williams classic A Streetcar Named Desire.
 She shared the role of the Lady of the Lake in the UK tour of Spamalot, which began on 18 October 2010 at the Edinburgh Playhouse.
 From September 2011, Nuttall began appearing in the second series of Downton Abbey, appearing as the new maid, Ethel.

 In December 2011, she appeared in Noises Off at London's Old Vic until March 2012.
 On 14 July 2011, Nuttall was awarded an Honorary Degree of Doctor of Arts by the University of Bolton.
 On 8 June 2013, Nuttall starred in the Saturday Drama on BBC Radio 4.
 Entitled The Weather Girl, she played the lead role of Abigail, a prisoner whose mental state is assessed by a clinical psychologist.

 In 2019, Nuttall lent her voice to Olga in HISTORY's podcast Letters of Love in WW2 - a series based on the real-life letters of a couple separated by the Second World War.

+In 2024, Nuttall played a grown-up "Little" Jane Butterfield in Beetlejuice Beetlejuice, a sequel to 1988's Beetlejuice, replacing Rachel Mittelman, who originated the role in the original film.

 Personal life

 Nuttall dated fellow Emmerdale cast member Ben Freeman for four years.
-She married long-term boyfriend, the actor Andrew Buchan, on 8 September 2012.
+She married actor Andrew Buchan on 8 September 2012, having been in a relationship since 2007.
 They have two children, a daughter and a son.
 In February 2023, it was reported Nuttall and Buchan had split up before Christmas.